kapilpaul/bKash-woocommerce/readme.txt

 1. After activate the plugin you need to go to Woocommerce settings for payments.
 Here you can see bKash as a payment method.
 Enable this and open settings for this payment method.
 2. Collect your USERNAME, PASSWORD, APP_KEY, APP_SECRET from bKash.
 Place this in here and you are able to collect your payment.

+= On Test Mode =

+You can use the information below for a test checkout.
+Default values that will pass with each request.

+`Wallet : 01770618575`
+`OTP : 123456`
+`PIN : 12121`

 ** NB: Please note that this plugin requires jQuery 3.3.1 .
 Otherwise bKash script does not work with WordPress default jQuery.
 So called the jQuery 3.3.1 in checkout only. **

 = Demo Video =